Archand Bagsit Introduction:

-- In an interview which also featured Phil Spada Coach Joel Deriada.
+- In an interview that also featured Phil Spada Coach Joel Deriada.

-- There could be as many as 9 Grand Prix meets coming up for Bagsit to have a lot of chances to qualify for the Olympics.
+- There could be as many as 9 Grand Prix meets coming up for Bagsit to have many chances to qualify for the Olympics.

 - The 100m and 400m standards are 11.10 and 50.4.

-- As well as Bagsit 6 other athletes are near qualifying standards for Olympics including Rowell Galvero in the 5000m and a long jumper who does 6.20 but needs 6.30m to qualify for Tokyo 2021.
+- As well as Bagsit, 6 other athletes are near qualifying standards for the Olympics, including Rowell Galvero in the 5000m and a long jumper who does 6.20 but needs 6.30m to qualify for Tokyo 2021.

-We will talk about Archand Bagsit career his rapid rise from a unknown athlete at Letran Sports, to his journey with the national team.
+We will talk about Archand Bagsit career, his rapid rise from an unknown athlete at Letran Sports, to his national team journey.

 Now Bagsit looks at the new challenge of fatherhood and his new goal of aiming for the 2021 Olympics.